 With the colder weather months behind us, the spring and summer holidays are going to be kicked off with family, friends, and delicious barbecues.
 Did you know that some foods and drinks that you will encounter might actually cause you to pack on the pounds without you even realizing it?!

-Here are the #1 foods and drinks that you should avoid plus a few yummy options that you definitely should enjoy at your barbecues.
+Here are the number one foods and drinks that you should avoid plus a few yummy options that you definitely should enjoy at your barbecues.

 Mayonnaise: Don’t put spoonfuls onto your burger or take heaping piles of potato salad.
 Instead, try opting for less mayo on your burger and put more veggies on your plate instead of potato salad.